 Fig. 1.
-IDEFØ modelling, used to collect gate to gate product and process information.
+IDEFØ modelling is used to collect gate to gate product and process information.

 In order to visualize the environmental critical aspects, a similar map (see fig.2) is proposed to visualize the quantitative impact of each flow on each considered environmental indicator.
 Every map shows the impact calculated with eVerdEE.
 Every flux is converted in its percentage impact rate: more high is the percentage rate, more high is the size of the arrow which refers to that flux.
+Figure 2 shows the material and energy flows characterizing one of the painting activities in the manufacturing phase of a coloured tissue.